NRamp/G-CData/README.md

 Addional Verification outputs generated:

-Additional physical files that were generated to verify the various questions are also uploaded.
+Additional physical files that were generated to verify the results of each section

 Thank you.